 Only following WWII did things start to go dramatically south.
 Yes, we had abundance.
 But culturally we began to prize indolence – leisure – nearly as highly as the freedom we had to enjoy it.
-Perhaps we could be forgiven, after nearly 50 years of war’s ravages and the Depression of the 1930’s, for seeking a little relief from it all.
+Perhaps we could be forgiven, after nearly 50 years of war’s ravages, a plague and the Depression of the 1930’s, for seeking a little relief from it all.
 But the destructive influence of majority indifference and self-satisfaction should not be under-appreciated.

 The transition from this complacency to apathy and dependence is not quite as well marked, historically.
 But there are some identifiable milestones.
 In hindsight, one can see the effects of apathy in the inexorable growth of government’s power and size.
 The growth of government being the natural condition to those who seek its employ, it seems quite logical that its size and influence would naturally grow, particularly as each incremental step, if it was noticed at all, seemed hardly threatening.
 It’s helpful to remember that until 1913 we had no federal income tax.
 And when it was imposed, it was over the objection of a significant portion of the citizenry.
 But by 1965 we had gone from fighting the imposition of any tax to chasing politically-cast visions of the perfected culture – the social utopia.
 All in the course of basically 50 years that had largely been consumed with war.
 It’s as if the country said; “Now that we’ve escaped these horrendous wars, we can finally begin to think the grand thoughts, and build the grand civilization.”
 And those who traditionally were more circumspect about such things did indeed become apathetic – “Hey.
 Life is good.
 Why fight it?”
 And so, off we charged into a significantly different civilization than our fathers and grandfathers would have chosen or could even imagine.
 It’s at this critical point that one could see the old culture, the one that founded and built the country, fade in its war-weariness, and the new culture of expectation for utopia emerge.